CrayLabs/SmartSim/doc/tutorials/inference.rst

 And PyTorch has it's own converter.

-Below are some examples of a few models in `Scikit-learn`_ that are converted into onnx format for use with SmartSim.
-To use onnx in SmartSim, specify ``ONNX`` as the argument for *backend* in the call to ``client.set_model`` or ``client.set_model_from_file``.
+Below are some examples of a few models in `Scikit-learn`_ that are converted into ONNX format for use with SmartSim.
+To use ONNX in SmartSim, specify ``ONNX`` as the argument for *backend* in the call to ``client.set_model`` or ``client.set_model_from_file``.